How to buy a used car

-Buying Used Cars
+Buying a Used Rental Car

 You don't need to have the knowledge of a mechanic to find a good used car.
 The two most important qualities you need are patience and common sense.
 I spell out the common sense strategies in this article.
 Only you can supply the patience.
 Combined, they'll help you know how to buy a used car.